Security fittings for more safety

 What can you do to prevent a break-in?

-It is advisable to equip windows and doors with anti-burglar protection, but rethinking daily habits also helps to prevent burglary: even on hot summer nights, do not leave windows and patio doors open and always close all roller shutters at night.
+It is advisable to equip windows and doors with burglar-resistant protective fittings, but rethinking daily habits also helps to prevent burglaries: even on hot summer nights, do not leave windows and patio doors open and always close all roller shutters at night.
 Windows should not be left unattended in the tilt position and doors should not only be closed but also locked when leaving the flat.
 This is advisable for insurance reasons, as a burglary is only considered to be proven if traces of forced entry are visible.
 If this is not the case, it can be assumed that the residents have been negligent.
 The insurance company does not then have to pay for the damage.
 Ground level patio and balcony doors are a major weak point.
 However, balconies that can be accessed, for example, via an adjacent garage roof, are also popular with thieves.

 What do you need to pay attention to in outdoor areas?